 - have adopted the principles of the most common and widely used manufacturing processes

-- be able to work with others in task-orientated groups participating and interacting in the group in a productive manner
+- be able to work with others in task-orientated groups participating and interacting with the group in a productive manner

 - be able to logically think through existing manufacturing problems in daily use and solve them, to contribute to innovative thinking